The 10 Best Pool Shocks

 video play icon

-This wiki has been updated 39 times since it was first published in August of 2015.
+This wiki has been updated 40 times since it was first published in August of 2015.
 Pool shocks can be a quick and effective treatment when you have particularly mucky water.
 They'll eliminate algae and bacteria, often while maintaining your water's pH balance.
 Keep your backyard oasis sparkling with something from our selection, which includes fast-acting options that are simple to administer.
 They also work well for deploying at the beginning and end of the swimming season.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Doheny's Super